sunil235/Python_projs/README.md

 # Python_projs
-Collection of pythn scripts  in this repository , examples of Spark, ML etc
+Collection of python scripts  in this repository , examples of Spark, ML etc